AnkitDevHub-UltraPromax/Amazon_Clone/README.md

 2. Open the `index.html` file in any modern web browser to view the project.
 3. Explore the design and feel free to modify the code for learning purposes.

----

-Feel free to customize this according to your preferences or any additional features you may have included.